+While the information we provide here is free, we also sell tours at pretty reasonable prices.
 Visiting St. Mark’s Basilica is a staple when traveling to the Floating City.
 Luckily, our local guides are waiting to show you the city’s top attractions on our Skip the Line Venice tours.
 For the complete Venice experience, check out our Venice in a Day tour, and check off St. Mark’s Basilica, Doge’s Palace, and a local gondola ride off of your bucket list.

 St. Mark’s Bell Tower History